 Planning

-Infrastructure in the Beetaloo Sub-basin will require future development, including new or enlarged gas processing, pipeline infrastructure and enhanced supporting infrastructure (such as road, rail, aviation and utility infrastructure) which will also benefit other users in the region.
+The Beetaloo Sub-basin will require significant investment in the immediate to short-term to support future infrastructure development, including new or enlarged gas processing facilities, large-scale pipeline infrastructure and enhanced transport and common-user infrastructure (such as road, rail, aviation and utility assets) which will also benefit other users in the region.

-Studies and detailed planning have commenced to build an infrastructure corridor from Elliott to Darwin.
+Desktop studies and detailed design and planning have commenced to build an infrastructure corridor from Elliott to Darwin.

-Formerly known as the Tennant Creek to Darwin Infrastructure Corridor, the Territory Energy Link is a proposed multi-user, multi-asset infrastructure corridor which aims to deliver a buried services corridor designed to carry gas, water, optical fibre, hydrogen and other utilities critical to the Northern Territory’s future.
+The Territory Energy Link (TEL) is a proposed multi-user, multi-asset infrastructure corridor which will deliver a buried services network designed to transmit gas, water, fibre-optic data, electricity, hydrogen and other utilities critical to the Territory’s future.
+For more information go to Territory Energy Link.

-By working together with the Australian Government, gas operators, and local and Aboriginal communities, the Northern Territory Government can unlock the Beetaloo Sub-basin’s enormous potential and realise thousands of jobs and significant economic growth for Territorians over the next 40 years or more.
+By working with the Australian Government, industry operators, and local and Aboriginal communities, the Northern Territory Government will unlock the Beetaloo Sub-basin’s enormous potential and realise thousands of jobs and significant economic growth for Territorians for generations.

 To find out more, read the onshore gas extraction (printable booklet).